-Decorate every room in your house this summer with these simple but pretty seasonal decorating ideas.
+Easily refresh every space in your home this summer with these simple decorating ideas perfect for the warmer weather.

 Clear Out The Clutter

 There’s something about warmer weather that makes me want less stuff in my house.
 I want my spaces to feel clean, uncluttered and more minimalistic in nature.

 In some ways, summer decorating is more like un-decorating.

 I love utilizing baskets in many of the rooms of our home to help me achieve that look.
 These large rattan La Jolla baskets from Serena & Lily are used as laundry hampers in several bedrooms, toy storage in our playroom, and storage for all my pillow covers in my office!
 They look beautiful and keep clothes and other items off the floor.

 I also have a post with several Serena & Lily dupes that look just as good but cost a fraction of the price.